Mammogram services at our Tanjong Pagar (Anson) clinic will be unavailable till further notice. We apologise for the inconvenience caused.

 Consultation From $49.05

-Cytomegalovirus IgM Antibody Test Blood Test $80.66
+Cytomegalovirus IgM Antibody Blood Test $80.66

-Cytomegalovirus IgG Antibody Test Blood Test $80.66
+Cytomegalovirus IgG Antibody Blood Test $80.66

 STD Screening Packages